Rank 4 stable vector bundles on hyperk\"ahler fourfolds of Kummer type: Restriction of to a general singular Lagrangian fiber

 We recall the definition of Simpson (semi)stability of a coherent sheaf $\cG$ of pure dimension $d$ on a complex projective scheme $Z$ polarized by $\cO_Z(1)$ (see~\cite{simpson1}).
 Write the Hilbert polynomial of $\cG$ as

 The rank of $\cG$ (relative to $\cO_Z(1)$) is

-If $Z$ is integral, then $r(\cG)$ does not depend on the polarization and equals the classical rank, i.e.~the dimension (as vector space over the field of rational functions on $Z$) of the fiber of $\cG$ at the generic point of $Z$.
+If $Z$ is integral, then $r(\cG)$ does not depend on the polarization and equals the classical rank, \textit{i.e.}, the dimension (as vector space over the field of rational functions on $Z$) of the fiber of $\cG$ at the generic point of~$Z$.
 The \emph{reduced Hilbert polynomial} of $\cG$ is given by

 The sheaf $\cG$ is semistable if for every proper subsheaf $0\not=\cF\subsetneq \cG$ we have $P_{\cF}(n)\le P_{\cG}(n)$ for large $n$, and it is stable if strict inequality holds (for large $n$).
-By definition $\alpha_d(\cF)/r(\cF)=\alpha_d(\cG)/r(\cG)=\alpha_d(\cO_Z)$, hence the leading coefficients of $P_{\cF}$ and $P_{\cG}$ are equal.
+By definition, $\alpha_d(\cF)/r(\cF)=\alpha_d(\cG)/r(\cG)=\alpha_d(\cO_Z)$; hence the leading coefficients of $P_{\cF}$ and $P_{\cG}$ are equal.
 The sheaf $\cG$ is slope semistable if

-for every non zero subsheaf $0\not=\cF\subset \cG$, and it is slope stable if strict inequality holds whenever $\cF$ has strictly smaller rank.
+for every nonzero subsheaf $0\not=\cF\subset \cG$, and it is slope stable if strict inequality holds whenever $\cF$ has strictly smaller rank.
 A slope (semi)stable sheaf is (semi)stable.
 If $Z$ is a smooth integral variety, slope (semi)stability coincides with the classical notion.